-Residual ACT® Testing at OSUIT is conducted for students who 1) are enrolled, 2) have been admitted, or 3) are applying to OSUIT and cannot take the ACT® on a regularly scheduled national test date because the date does not meet OSUIT's deadlines.
+ACT On-Campus Testing at OSUIT is conducted for students who 1) are enrolled, 2) have been admitted, or 3) are applying to OSUIT and cannot take the ACT on a regularly scheduled national test date because the date does not meet OSUIT's deadlines.

-Students who do not plan to attend an OSU System institution should not take the Residual ACT® on the OSUIT campus.
+Students who do not plan to attend an OSU System institution should not take the ACT On-Campus exam on the OSUIT campus.

-OSRHE Policy on ACT® Residual Testing
+OSRHE Policy on ACT On-Campus Testing

-Students may only take the ACT® Residual test once during the year in which the respective ACT® Residual examination is valid (November 1 through October 31) and the test date shall not coincide with a national ACT® test date.
-Students are encouraged to participate in one (1) of the six (6) nationally scheduled ACT® test dates when possible.
+Students may only take the ACT On-Campus test once during the year in which the respective ACT On-Campus examination is valid (November 1 through October 31) and the test date shall not coincide with a national ACT test date.
+Students are encouraged to participate in one (1) of the six (6) nationally scheduled ACT test dates when possible.

-ACT® Residual testing on the OSUIT campus is available at various times during the year.
+ACT On-Campus testing on the OSUIT campus is available at various times during the year.
 A schedule of test dates is available on the Assessment Center web page at osuit.edu/assessment/act.php.